cmaloney/dcos-docs/_pages/installing-enterprise-edition-1-7/installation/automated-installer.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-The automated installer provides a simple graphical interface that guides you through the installation of DCOS.
-The automated installer provides a basic installation that is suitable for demonstrations and POCs.
-This is the fastest way to get started with DCOS.

 The automated installer uses a bootstrap node to administer the DCOS installation across your cluster.
 The bootstrap node uses an SSH key to connect to each node in your cluster to automate the DCOS installation.